joelbtactic/bPortal/docs/suitecrm_set_up.md

 # SuiteCRM set up

 ## Enable AOP Account Creation
 In order to be able to create new accounts in the portal, you have to edit the AOP settings of SuiteCRM.
-To do that, go to administration pannel of SutieCRM and edit the `AOP Settings`.
+To do that, go to administration pannel of SuiteCRM and edit the `AOP Settings`.

 `Enable AOP` and `Enable External Portal` must be checked.